Putri Nusantara: Miss Aesthetic Indonesia

 In 2023, PT Mahakarya Duta Pesona Indonesia will manage the first Putri Nusantara pageant.
-One of the selected winner will become Miss Aesthetic Indonesia that will represent Indoneia at Miss Aesthetic International pageant.
-Miss Aesthetic International focuses on health, anti-aging, also facial and body aestethics.
+One of the selected winner will become Miss Aesthetic Indonesia that will represent Indonesia at Miss Aesthetic International pageant.
+Miss Aesthetic International focuses on health, anti-aging, also facial and body aesthetics.
 The main purpose of this title is to provide a real impact on the environment through campaigns about healthy lifestyle, stress management, and introduce wellness tourism.
 Below are the titleholder of Miss Aesthetic Indonesia.